Fragrag/PersonalWebsite/_commercial/3_FogOfWar.markdown

 offsety: -10%
 ---

-I lent the artist technical assistance in setting up the scene and lighting.
+Together with the artist we set up the scene and lighting in 3ds max and Arnold.

 <hr>